 New Automobile Franchise Act

-The New Automobile Franchise Act was enacted to protect the welfare and economic interest of the State pertaining to the sale of "motor vehicles".
-The Act is regulated under the auspices of the Utah Department of Commerce.
-The "motor vehicle" definition includes trailers, semi-trailers and recreational vehicles; it does not include motorcycles.
+The New Automobile Franchise Act was enacted to protect the welfare and economic interests of the State pertaining to the sale of motor vehicles.
+The Act is administered by the Utah Department of Commerce.
+The "motor vehicle" definition includes trailers, semi-trailers, and recreational vehicles; it does not include motorcycles.

-The Act creates the "Utah Motor Vehicle Franchise Advisory Board" and clarifies the duties of a franchisor and franchisee.
+The Act clarifies the duties of franchisors and franchisees.
 It requires that manufacturers or franchisors notify the Department and any existing franchisees of the same line-make in a given relevant market area of any intent to terminate, establish, or relocate a franchise dealership selling new motor vehicles.
 If existing franchisees protest the franchisor's proposed action, the Department is mandated to hold a hearing to determine whether good cause exists for such action.
-The Act requires that franchisors and franchisees pay an annual registration fee, as determined by the Board and the Department of Commerce, to cover the cost of regulation.
+The Act requires that franchisors and franchisees pay an annual registration fee to cover the cost of regulation.

 For further information, please contact: